 4. Generates a new key and stores it in the keyring (MasterKeyManager.get_master_key()).

-Migrating Secrets to a Worker
+Migrating Secrets to a Server

 (or copy the value from your deployment pipeline/secrets manager)

-2. The nodetool deploy apply command automatically synchronizes all secrets from your local database to the target worker right after a successful deploy.
+2. The nodetool deploy apply command automatically synchronizes all secrets from your local database to the target server right after a successful deploy.
 If you ever need to do it manually, POST the encrypted payload to the new admin endpoint:

 curl -H "Authorization: Bearer $WORKER_TOKEN" \